Below is a map of Warwick Town Centre. Many of the places of interest are marked on the map.

 |Birmingham Airport||18 miles/

-From July 2nd 2016, Oxford Bus Company will be operating a new express coach service between Oxford, Warwick and Birmingham Airport.
-For more details please click here
+The Oxford Bus Company operates an express coach service between Oxford, Warwick and Birmingham Airport.
+For more details and the timetable please click here

 Situated in the heart of England, Shakespeare’s England spans South Warwickshire and includes the historic towns of Warwick, Stratford-upon-Avon, Kenilworth and the regal splendour of Royal Leamington Spa.It also encompasses the best of rural England with beautiful scenery, ancient woodland and picturesque market towns, criss-crossed with a patchwork of rivers and canals.